OpenNebula/docs/source/advanced_components/ddc/default.rst

 Packet Deployment
 -----------------

-In this example we are going to deploy a cluster with two hosts and the rest infrastructure resources.
-Virtual machines deployed in each host will be able to communicate each other and also we are going to be able to ssh them outside the host.
+In this example we are going to deploy a cluster with two hosts and the rest of infrastructure resources.
+Virtual machines deployed in each host will be able to communicate with each other and also we are going to be able to ssh them from outside the host.

-Graphic
 #######

 .. image:: /images/ddc_packet_deployment.png